sjentsch/lsjDocs/Ch01/Ch01_WhyStats_1.rst

 start might be to answer some of the more common questions that people have about stats.

-A big part of thit issue at hand relates to the very idea of statistics.
+A big part of this issue at hand relates to the very idea of statistics.
 What is it?
 What is it there for?
 And why are scientists so bloody obsessed with it?
 These are all good questions, when you think about it.
 So let us start with the last one.
 As a group, scientists seem to be